vknowable/stack-orchestrator/app/data/stacks/public-namada/digitalocean_quickstart.md

 git clone https://github.com/vknowable/stack-orchestrator.git
 cd stack-orchestrator
 scripts/namada-quick-install.sh
+exit
 ```
 You can paste and then execute this entire thing.

-## 3. Logout of your droplet, and then back in again to finish the setup
+## 3. You'll be logged out of your droplet, so log back in to continue the setup
-Type `exit` and press enter to log out.
 Use command `ssh root@[ip address]` to log back in.

 ## 4. Build Namada containers
 If you've chosen the droplet recommended above, this should take around **30-40 minutes**.
 If you went with a slower droplet, it could take **up to 2 hours**.
 You'll know it's finished when you're returned to the command prompt.